Perlover/bitcoin-kit-makefile/README.md

         make prepare-bitcoin-code-update
         make bitcoin-core-update

-    If upgrade LND:
+    If upgrade LND for mainnet:

         make prepare-lnd-update
+        make lnd-update-mainnet

+    Or upgrade LND for testnet:

+        make prepare-lnd-update
-        make lnd-update
+        make lnd-update-testnet

     Or to upgrade both: